UBC-MDS/online-shoppers-purchasing-intention/README.md

 - Performed exploratory data analysis, which can be found [here](https://github.com/UBC-MDS/online-shoppers-purchasing-intention/tree/main/eda)
 - Written scripts to download data, preprocess data, produce EDA charts, for model selection, and for tuning our model, which can be found [here](https://github.com/UBC-MDS/online-shoppers-purchasing-intention/tree/main/src)
 - Completed a first draft of our report, in the form of a Jupyter Book, which can be found [here](https://github.com/UBC-MDS/online-shoppers-purchasing-intention/tree/main/reports)
+- Automated our data analysis pipeline using Make

 ## Statement of future direction

-In milestone 3 and forward we will focus on:
+In milestone 4 and forward we will focus on:

-- Automating our pipeline
-- Dealing with the class imbalance in our data
-- Automating our jupyter book images further (right now the html is directly embedded)
+- Using Docker to make our project reproducible on any machine that has Docker installed.

 ## Analysis